Abnormal Waves and Intervals

 We recommend you to follow a simple methodology to avoid overlooking any detail, and that is, wave by wave analysis.
 It may seem cumbersome, but with some experience you will be able to tell at a glance if an electrocardiogram is normal or not.

-Left Atrial Enlargement: It is characterized by a notched, wide P wave with the shape of an “M”, which is called P mitrale.
-Lead V1 shows a deep terminal negative portion
+It is characterized by a wide and notched P wave shaped like the letter “m”, This P wave is often called P mitrale.
+Lead V1 shows a deep terminal negative component.

-Biatrial Enlargement: Shows signs of both left and right atrial enlargement.
-Wide (mayor de 2.5mm) and enlarged P wave , mostly in first depolarization.
-Lead V1 shows biphasic P wave with high initial deflection (> 1,5 mm) and deep terminal deflection (> 1 mm).
+It shows signs of both left and right atrial enlargement.
+Wide (> 2.5 mm) and enlarged P wave.
+Lead V1 shows biphasic P wave with prominent initial deflection (> 1,5 mm) and deep terminal deflection (> 1 mm).

 P Wave, Atrial enlargement